zeroc-ice/ice/js/BuildInstructions.md

 and test servers from C++, C# or Java.
 Follow the instructions from the corresponding language mapping to build the tests and the server controller.

-In OS X the first time you run the script, you will be prompted for your password.
+In macOS the first time you run the script, you will be prompted for your password.
 This is necessary to configure the trust setting for the HTTP server certificate, which will enable you to connect to the HTTP server with SSL via your web browser.